Logo

 11.

-Stephen Kinnock was appointed Parliamentary Private Secretary to the shadow Business, Innovation and Skills team in September 2015.
+Stephen Kinnock was appointed Parliamentary private secretary to the shadow Business, Innovation and Skills team in September 2015.

 12.

-Stephen Kinnock resigned as PPS in June 2016 and supported Owen Smith's failed attempt to replace Jeremy Corbyn in the 2016 Labour Party leadership election.
+Stephen Kinnock resigned as PPS in June 2016 and supported Owen Smith's failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 13.